SWS-Methodology/Standards/writing_r_modules.md

 ## Structure of a Standard Module:

+[Here](https://github.com/SWS-Methodology/Standards/tree/master/modules/hello_world) is an example of the structure

-A standard module should have the following structure
+A standard module should have the following files
 ```
 modules/
 └── test_modules